lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 - Do not jump to a query engine during Phase 6.5.
 The language and IR are still moving.
-- Design facts and pass artifacts so a later query engine is possible: deterministic hashes, stable IDs, explicit dependencies, schema versions, and replay commands.
+- Design facts and pass artifacts so the conditional Phase 8.5 query engine is possible: deterministic hashes, stable IDs, explicit dependencies, schema versions, and replay commands.
-- A future `FactGraph` should model dependencies among parse, resolve, type, capability, ownership, mono, CoreCheck, proof obligation, report, and codegen facts.
+- The Phase 8.5 `CompilerDB` should model dependencies among parse, resolve, type, capability, ownership, mono, CoreCheck, proof obligation, report, and codegen facts.

 Roadmap slots:

 - Phase 6.5 #23: replay artifacts and deterministic pass-output hashes.
+- Conditional Phase 8.5: persistent `CompilerSession`, query engine, local content-addressed store, and codegen-unit reuse.
-- Phase 19: editor/LSP responsiveness.
+- Phase 19: editor/LSP reuse of that session.
 - Phase 18/11: proof and package evidence cache invalidation.
-- Potential future item: stable fact-query dependency graph.

 ## MLIR